inngest/envelop-plugin-inngest/packages/setup/redwoodjs/README.md

 ## Plugin Command

 ```
-yarn dlx inngest-setup-redwoodjs plugin
+yarn inngest-setup-redwoodjs plugin
 ```

 The plugin command will configure a RedwoodJS project to use Inngest and auto-instrument the GraphQL API.

 - installs required Inngest packages
 - sets up all needed inngest files